 - On-Line Communication: Record activities where you created a 4-H website, moderated a 4-H email list, or created a 4-H social networking page.
 Examples: Facebook, Twitter, blogs or other social media platforms that you created and moderated on a regular basis.
 "Liking" or commenting on a post does not count. - ORB Spark Score Surveys: You can receive credit for completing sets of surveys in ORB.
 Completing ALL of the "Spark Score Questions" in the green box on the lower right hand side labeled "Boost Your Spark Score!" is ONE credit.
 Spark Score Questions are available September-January and May-July.
-Bonus Questions are worth ONE credit per set.
-You may receive up to FOUR record book credits for Spark Score Surveys per year.
+You may receive up to TWO record book credits for Spark Score Surveys per year.
 For more information, click here. - Communication Outside of 4-H: Select up to two significant communication activities outside of 4-H and record them in this category.